alphagov/csw-backend/README.md

 ### Building your environment

-If you're running in a non-default AWS account where access is assumed via a profile you will need to set up aws-vault so you can assume the profile to run these commands.

-If you're running against the AWS account attached to your default credentials and don't use aws-vault you can just run the commands from gulp onwards.

 Create shared credentials in parameter store.
 These are the Google API OAuth credentials and the name of the S3 bucket used to store the terraform